lapumb/HAFH-server/README.md

 - `GET /api/v1/version`: Returns the API version.
 - `GET /api/v1/peripherals`: Returns a list of all the previously-connected peripherals.
 - `POST /api/v1/peripherals`: Sets the name and type of a peripheral.
 The body of the request should be a JSON object with the following fields:
-  - `serial_number`: The serial number of the previously-connected peripheral.
+  - `serialNumber`: The serial number of the previously-connected peripheral.
   - `name`: The new name of the peripheral.
   - `type`: The integer representing the type (see `PeripheralType` in [database.go](./internal/database/database.go) for the list of types).
 - `POST /api/v1/readings`: Gets up-to the specified number of readings of the requested peripheral.
 The body of the request should be a JSON object with the following fields:
-  - `serial_number`: The serial number of the peripheral.
+  - `serialNumber`: The serial number of the peripheral.
-  - `num_readings`: The maximum number of readings to return.
+  - `numReadings`: The maximum number of readings to return.

 ### HTTP Authentication